uvd540/asteroids-odin/README.md

 ```
 Go to `localhost:8000` in your browser to start the game.

-> TODO: Is there a better way to avoid running a local web server?
+> Is there a better way?
+I want to avoid running a local web server and avoid involving a dependency such as python.

 ## What works